Thijmenvanbrenk/Portfolio/docs/03-grading_reproducability.md

 -- (+) easy to understand code
 -- (-) chunks dont have names.
 -- (-) the individual results are far away from each other.
--- (-) the same tests are set of tests are performed multiple times, making a function would make chances of mistakes less likely
+-- (-) the same tests are are performed multiple times, making a function would make chances of mistakes less likely
 <br>

 * what this code is trying to achieve